black-studio/black-studio-tinymce-widget/README.md

 ## Changelog ##

+### 2.6.6 (2019-01-29) ###
+* Fixed issue that was causing lots of auto-drafts when used in conjunction with WP 5 Block Editor and Page Builder by SiteOrigin

 ### 2.6.5 (2019-01-09) ###
-* Fixed missing dashicons issue (compatibility with WP 5 Block editor and Page Builder by SiteOrigin)
+* Fixed missing dashicons issue (compatibility with WP 5 Block Editor and Page Builder by SiteOrigin)

 ### 2.6.4 (2018-11-29) ###
 * Fixed z-index issue causing newly created widgets to go behind admin menu on small screens